timokoch/dumux-braindiffusion-miniapp/README.md

 ----------------

-In case you had an error about a missing dependency, then after installing the dependency you can reconfigure and rebuild the software by running from the topfolder (`dumux`):
+In case you had an error about a missing dependency, then after installing the dependency you can reconfigure and rebuild the software by running from the top folder (`dumux`):

 ```
 ./dumux-braindiffusion-miniapp/reconfigure.sh
 ```

-After that continue building the `braindiffusion` app as described above.
+After that, continue building the `braindiffusion` app as described above.

 Other info
 ----------

-There is an app to test the curve fitting algorithm for the boudary data.
+There is an app to test the curve fitting algorithm for the boundary data.
 Build

 ```
 cd dumux-braindiffusion-miniapp/build-cmake/app